gpustack/gguf-packer-go/README.md

 ### Build Model with other Quantize Type

-We can build the model with other quantize types by setting the `QUANTIZE_TYPE` argument.
+You can build the model using various quantization types by setting the `QUANTIZE_TYPE` argument:

 ```shell
 $ export QUANTIZE_TYPE="Q4_K_M"